firesidefiction/firesidefiction.github.io/_drafts/2018-04-24-50-ways-to-leave-your-fairy-lover.md

 teaser: "You wrote that your fairy lover expects you to accompany him on wild hunts and to all-night dances, but he never wants to answer BuzzFeed quizzes or join your Ingress team."
 author-img: aimee-picchi.jpg
 author-bio: |
   [Aimee Picchi](http://aimeepicchi.com/) is a journalist and SFF writer who lives in Vermont’s biggest city, which is actually very small.
 Her stories have appeared in publications including _Intergalactic Medicine Show_, _Flash Fiction Online_ and _Daily Science Fiction_.
 She’s a graduate of the Viable Paradise workshop.
 Aimee is a former classical musician, and is a graduate of Juilliard Pre-College and the Eastman School of Music, where she played the viola.
 She enjoys a good viola joke, but warns you she's heard them all.
+proofread: false
 ---

 Dear Mia,